keptn-sandbox/keptn-jenkins-library/README.md

 KEPTN_ENDPOINT=https://api.keptn.$(kubectl get cm keptn-domain -n keptn -ojsonpath={.data.app_domain}) KEPTN_API_TOKEN=$(kubectl get secret keptn-api-token -n keptn -ojsonpath={.data.keptn-api-token} | base64 --decode)
 ```
-The KEPTN_BRIDGE is the link to your keptn bridge so that the Library can generate some deep links to the bridge to give you easy access to quality gate results!
+The KEPTN_BRIDGE is the link to your Keptn bridge so that the Library can generate some deep links to the bridge to give you easy access to quality gate results!

 Once you have everything configured use it in your Jenkins Pipeline like this